top of page

 • “Drive results.”

-All good answers, but not the game changing answer we were looking for.
+All good answers—but not the game-changing one we were looking for.

 “The primary role of a leader is to make great decisions—and to teach others how to make great decisions.”